 Anaphylaxis presentations must be notified in accordance with the prescribed requirements of the Public Health and Wellbeing Regulations.

-The amendment to the Act will require anaphylaxis reporting bodies (defined below), to notify the department where a registered medical practitioner they employ has reasonable grounds to believe that a person presenting for treatment at the anaphylaxis reporting body has anaphylaxis.
+The amendment to the Act requires an anaphylaxis reporting body (defined below), to notify the department 'if a registered medical practitioner employed at, or otherwise engaged by, the anaphylaxis reporting body has reasonable grounds to believe that a person presenting for treatment at the anaphylaxis reporting body has anaphylaxis'.

 The amendment also requires the ‘person in charge’ of the hospital to ensure that processes are implemented to ensure that the hospital complies with the notification requirements.

 An ‘anaphylaxis reporting body’ is defined as a public hospital, a denominational hospital, a private hospital, a multi-purpose service or a privately-operated hospital within the meaning of the Health Services Act 1988.

 Under the Regulations, hospitals will be required to notify the department of anaphylaxis presentations within five days of initial diagnosis, electronically through the department’s online form, unless the suspected cause of anaphylaxis is the consumption of a packaged food.
 In this case, notification is required immediately by telephone.

 A guide to assist Victorian public and private hospitals to understand and act on their statutory obligations has been prepared by the department, and has been emailed to all public and private hospital Chief Executives.
 The guidance document is provided here: Anaphylaxis notifications guidance.